RonanChance/Evolving-Solutions/Bloomenstock.md

 Student: Ronan Donovan

-# Notes Taken During Reading Article
+# Notes Taken While Reading Article
 What is the promise of data science as it relates to human development?
 What are some pitfalls?

 - 95% of the global population has mobile phone coverage